Checklist of Condo Inspection

 Things to look out for in the interior are if there are any potential problems on the floors or the ceilings.

-In case you observe any spots or marks on the ceiling during condo inspections, it is a clear indication that the internal systems have problems.
+If you observe any spots or marks on the ceiling during condo inspections, it is a clear indication that the internal systems have problems.
 Or, there is some water leakage in the condo building.

 Looking out for common areas between the flooring of the condo and the baseboards is also important.
 Any loose wood planks or tiles are warning signs for damage or leaks.
-Another thing to look out for is damaged sloping floors.
+Another thing to look out for is damaged sloping floors [1].

 The floors and roof are one of the best indicators of the overall condition of the condo building.
 Making sure they are in good condition is your first port of call for the condo inspection.
 Thereby, you will have low monthly dues of upgrading to worry about